Warchant - Reigning ACC champs send a message: No. 16 FSU slams No. 7 Virginia

 But the Seminoles made a defensive adjustment to shut down Clark's drives, and junior shooting guard Sardaar Calhoun hit a pair of big 3-pointers to extend the lead.
 Scottie Barnes then hit a long 2 and M.J.
 Walker then followed with a 3 to put FSU back up by 21 points midway through the second half.

+"It was a huge shot," junior forward RaiQuan Gray said of the Calhoun 3-pointer that pushed the Seminoles' lead back to 10 points.
+"If he were to miss that shot, you never know ... the game could have gone any way at that point.
+He stepped up and made that shot when we needed it."

-Florida State was led by Walker with 17 points and junior forward RaiQuan Gray with 15.
+Florida State was led by Walker with 17 points and Gray with 15.
 The Seminoles also got at least four points from nine different players.

+For the game, Florida State shot 50 percent from the field and 54 percent from 3; the Seminoles connected on 13 of 24 shots from long range.
+FSU also turned the ball over just five times compared to 13 for the Cavaliers; the 'Noles scored 21 points off of those miscues.

+Walker was particularly effective from outside, hitting on 5 of 6 3-pointers; seven other Seminoles connected on at least one, including center Balsa Koprivica.

+"When we shoot the ball like we did tonight, I think it just breeds energy to the rest of the team," Walker said.
+"It opens up driving lanes to get more wide-open shots, or to get to the rim."

 It was a stunning offensive performance against a Virginia defense that is considered one of the best in the country.
-Virginia's last two opponents, Georgia Tech and North Carolina, scored 49 and 48 points, respectively.
+The Cavaliers' last two opponents, Georgia Tech and North Carolina, scored 49 and 48 points, respectively.

 FSU had 45 at halftime.